-1) If the manuscript doesn't have a new result or conclusion, then it shouldn't have the same title as a previously published article.
+- (1) If the manuscript does not have a new result or conclusion, then it should not have the same title as a previously published article.

-2) Once the case has been published in an original paper, it may not be reproduced as a case report.
-However, only in circumstances in which a novel diagnostic method, a novel therapeutic trial, or a previously unknown accompanying condition is found will the editorial board determine the possibility of acceptance.
+- (2) Once a case has been published in an original paper, it may not be reproduced as a case report.
+However, the Editorial Board may consider making an exception and accepting a report in circumstances in which a novel diagnostic method, a novel therapeutic trial, or a previously unknown accompanying condition is found.

-3) Clinical trials on drugs with commercial implications will be reviewed by the proper subcommittee before being reviewed for publication.
+- (3) Clinical trials on drugs with commercial implications will be evaluated by the proper subcommittee before being reviewed for publication.

-4) Case reports of previously published cases will not be accepted.
+- (4) Case reports of previously published cases will not be accepted.
 The editorial board will make an exception only if the case is very rare.
-The index of the Child Kidney Dis should be reviewed before submission of case reports.
+The index of ChiKD should be reviewed before submitting a case report.